jawadhussein462/QUERY-PRODUCT-RANKING/README.md

 ## 🚀 Overview

-The goal of this project is to develop a system that can accurately rank products in an e-commerce environment based on their relevance to a given search query.
+The goal of this project is to develop a system that can rank products in an e-commerce environment based on their relevance to a given search query.
 This will enable e-commerce websites to deliver more relevant results to their customers, improving their search experience and potentially increasing sales.

 The system takes as input a list of queries, each with a unique identifier.
 The queries can be considered as the search terms entered by users when looking for products on an e-commerce website.
 The system then processes the input data and generates a CSV file with the ranked products for each query.